 Are you feeling stuck between skateboarding vs. roller skating as your next adrenaline-filled hobby?
-Well, the question that plagues most beginners is, which one is harder?
+Well, the question that troubles most beginners is, which one is harder?
 Is it skateboarding or roller skating?

 As someone who has had their fair share of falls and bruises in both sports, let me tell you, I found skateboarding harder than roller skating for a new skater.